ultrain-os/u3.js/README.md

 ## Introduction

-U3.js is a set of sdk for javascript.
+sets of sdk wrapped in javascript for common purpose.

 ## Precondition